MatthieuGirard/2015-team-onebeat/README.md

-middle end :
+# middle end

+aim :

-aim : provide encapsultate information on request
+provide encapsultate information on request

 how :

-on a request we can make request ( class encapsulate a json message), the middle end instantly provide builder<Class> containing data currently downloaded from the endHost. when a builder has downloaded all the instance, isLoaded() become true and builder can use his build() => Class method.
+when request(encapsulated JSON) is asked to the middle end , the middle end instantly provide Download data<T>: it's an instance of the downloaded data T requested. when isLoaded() become true the downloaded data of T can provide access to the information.

-front end :
+# front end

+aim :

-aim : display information and manage view
+display information and manage view

 how :

+with differents machines states :

-machine state : state of the application (AUTHENTIFICATION, WIFI, ...)
+state of the application (AUTHENTIFICATION, WIFI, ...)

-controler : observe activity event and make action on it : setState(controlerState)

-when a state of one machine observed evolve execute {

-if it exists requests for the currents controlerStates of my machines

-ask middle end :  RetreieveDataBuildable on : requests

-update view whith when theRetreieveDataBuildable are ready and update state in a machine if necessary.

-}
+with differents controler :

+observe activity event (click) observe machine state (wifi_on => wifi_off) and choose what operation execute on the view. the controler decide what's is the request to make with the current state and apply downloaded data to the view.

-( read line )
+# fast understanding read line

 PACKAGE : MIDDLE END

 1 Util : signature, MacAddrSignature, Device

-2 RetrieveData : RelatedRoom, MusicData
+2 RetrieveData : BooleanData

-3 Parser : BooleanParser
+3 Network : DownloadData

+4 RetrieveData : RoomData

-4 Network : Request, BackendTask
+5 Network : Request, BackendTask

 PACKAGE : FRONT END

-5 MachineState : Authentification
+6 MachineState : Authentification

-6 Util : Controler
+7 Util : Controler